Lion (Elevation Worship album): Artwork

 Chris Brown of Elevation Worship shared that the decision process behind choosing the album cover was explorative, saying that as the album took shape and with inspiration from the title track, Steven Furtick suggested taking an unexpected direction the album cover, opting to put a lamb on the cover depicting "the encompassing and paradoxical nature of who God is."
 Brown expounded on the paradoxical nature of God, saying "So much of God’s kingdom embodies paradox.
 Jesus himself does: He was servant and master.
 He was sovereign and he submitted to authority.
 He’s the beginning and the end.
 He’s the Lion and the Lamb."

 Release and promotion

 Singles

 Elevation Worship released "Might Get Loud" featuring Chris Brown, Brandon Lake, and Tiffany Hudson, on August 20, 2021, as the lead single from the album, accompanied with its music video.
 The song peaked at No. 20 on the US Hot Christian Songs chart.

+Following the release of the album on March 4, 2022, "Lion" made its debut at No. 17 on the US Hot Christian Songs chart, concurrently charting at No. 2 on the Christian Digital Song Sales chart.
+The song peaked at No. 16 on the US Hot Christian Songs chart.
+It has been certified gold by Recording Industry Association of America (RIAA).

 The radio version of "Same God" was released on June 17, 2022, making it the second single from the album.
 The song peaked at No. 1 on the US Hot Christian Songs chart dated January 21, 2023, on the back of significant gains in radio airplay and streaming.